kcl-lang/kcl-lang.io/docs/reference/xlang-api/rest-api.md

 // We can use the following command to start a KCL RPC server.
 //
 // ```
+// python3 -m pip install kclvm
-// kclvm -m kclvm.program.rpc-server -http=:2021
+// python3 -m kclvm.program.rpc-server -http=:2021
 // ```
 //
 // The service can then be requested via the POST protocol: